Law Firm Answering Service

 Arrests, protective orders, injury calls, court dates, eviction deadlines, filing deadlines, police contact, custody issues, or time-sensitive business disputes.

-Outcome: Identify urgency and route by firm policy without giving legal advice or promising attorney availability.
+Outcome: Identify urgency and send the call by firm policy without giving legal advice or promising attorney availability.

 Current client updates